 - Long free canters across the plains and splashing through flood waters

 - Being able to really absorb Africa’s wilderness through the private and exclusive set-up of fly-camping

 - Viewing the Okavango Delta’s abundant and varied wildlife

 The morning will be spent on horseback, following ancient elephant trails, searching for a variety of wildlife.
-Spotting for the prolific birdlife, and cantering through the recently flooded plains.
-Herds of buffalo might be found grazing, lone male elephants browsing, giraffe sauntering by and red lechwe splash through the water, while the nervous kudu peer out from the thicker bush.
+Spotting for the prolific birdlife, and depending on the time of year, cantering through the recently flooded plains.
+Herds of buffalo might be found grazing, lone male elephants browsing, giraffes sauntering by and red lechwe splash through the water.

 Return to camp for lunch and siesta in the dense shade of the giant jackalberry or leadwood trees.